 Clear-cut Attachment Phase: 6 months-2 years

 The child has a strong need to remain physically close to their primary caretaker.
-They can tolerate separation for only a limited period, preferably with another familiar person around.
+They can tolerate separation distress for only a limited period, preferably with another familiar person around.

-Goal-corrected Partnership Phase: 3 years – adolescence
+Goal-corrected Partnership Phase: 3-year old-adolescence

 At three years of age, the child becomes able to tolerate not seeing the mother, provided they know where she is or when she will return.
 They can now comprehend that other people are separate from themselves and have their own thoughts, perceptions, desires, and existence.
 The attachment relationship has transformed into a more complex relationship, called a partnership.
 The term “goal-corrected” underlines the flexible and planning-like nature of the relationship.